 This 1950’s idea that women are there purely as homemakers is one that seems to creep up every now and then.
-But unlike the 1950’s, women these days are getting mixed messages.
+But unlike in the 1950s, women these days are getting mixed messages.

-We are told that it’s our job to keep the kids clean, fed, entertained and organised.
-But that we should have a job outside the home too.
+We are told that it’s our job to keep the kids clean, fed, entertained, and organized.
+But we should have a job outside the home too.

-We are told that if we have a job outside the home, we are being selfish for focusing on our own career and that we should be at home with our kids.
+We are told that if we have a job outside the home, we are being selfish for focusing on our own careers and that we should be at home with our kids.

 If we are at home with our kids, we are told we shouldn’t be giving up on the career we worked so hard for.

-We are told that we should put our kids in childcare so they gain more social skills.
+We are told to put our kids in childcare so they gain more social skills.
 But if we put our kids in child care we are selfish for wanting alone time.

 Then we are told we aren’t feeding our kids enough variety of foods.

-The first time I realised that self care was a biological need was when my son was in NICU, and I’m sure many NICU mamas can attest to this.
+The first time I realized that self-care was a biological need was when my son was in NICU, and I’m sure many NICU mamas can attest to this.

 And so I did.